milanaleksic/cv/cv.md

 <details><summary><h3>[2020-...]
 Senior Software Engineer @ Soda (remote; HQ in Brussels, Belgium)</h3></summary>

-Backend founding engineer of Soda Cloud (since late spring 2025 a member of the Foundation team).
+Backend founding engineer of Soda Cloud (since 2025 a member of the Foundation team).
 Programming languages I used were Java, Python and Go.

-Became the company’s go-to backend engineer and MySQL performance expert.
+Became the company’s go-to backend engineer and MySQL performance guy.
 Helped scale the company 100x in both customers and revenue over 5 years, all without high-profile incidents in the Soda Cloud product.

 Had a multi-hat impact on the organization through domain, infrastructure, and system design.
 Maintainer of the Soda Kubernetes agent, Vault Decrypter, warehouse source preparation, public API, OpenAPI generator, custom DI/DB framework, and several other complex features and mini-services.